anyone2/IndigoPlugin-Voice-Monkey/README.md

 - Play a preset sound (Chime, Doorbell, Air Horn, etc.)
 - Execute an Alexa Routine (By the name shown in the Alexa App)
 - Type a Request to Alexa (Type in **anything** you would otherwise say to Alexa)
-- Pass any command from Indigo, directly to alexa_remote_control
+- Pass commands from Indigo, directly to alexa_remote_control
     - change the volume
     - pause, play, repeat
     - connect/disconnect from BlueTooth